My mum always said “the cats find us”. More and more, I’ve come to the conclusion Mum was right.

 Ellie had a short cervix, we learned.
 And the baby was smaller than he should be.
 Ellie took progesterone to try to prevent a preterm birth.
 Her obstetrician kept an eye out for cervical insufficiency; monitored for signs of any life-limiting abnormalities in the foetus.

 We didn’t expect an infection of the membranes.
 I’d been on shift at the hospital I worked at.
-Ellie had woken up with aches, abdominal cramps, a fever, and all three cats on the bed with her.
+Ellie had woken up with aches, abdominal cramps, a fever, and both cats on the bed with her.
 The cats had seemed worried, but we’d reassured ourselves it was “just a bug”.
 One that had Ellie start vomiting by ten in the morning, then call herself an ambulance at eleven.
 The paramedics had to wheel her out, and Ellie’s memory of it was hazy.

 She was taken to a different ED than the one I was working in.
 I got there only hours later – after an abrupt onset of labour had her giving birth to a stillborn boy in a general ED bed.
 Twenty two weeks.
 Just tickling the cusp of viability.
 But that wouldn’t have mattered anyway.
 Chances were our baby had died at least hours before.
 If not, possibly, longer than that.
 Ellie wasn’t too sure exactly when last she’d felt the baby move.
 She hadn’t had a good sense of the baby’s movements before then.
 We should have seen it as a sign of poor viability, Ellie said.